data-88/brauteseth_website/src/content/projects/NorwegiansInAfrica.md

 ---
 title: 'Norwegians in South Africa'
-description: Telling the Story of the Norwegians Role in South Africa
+description: Telling the Story of the Brauteseth family and the Norwegian role in shaping the history of South Africa
 publishDate: 'Dec 28 2023'
 seo:
   image: